Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5preclass_new9.md

 ____________________________________________________________

-## Preclass for Wednesday
+## Preclass for Friday

-Just a few minutes of your time spent on what following should get you ready for Wednesday's class.
+Just a few minutes of your time spent on what following should get you ready for Friday's class.

 We ended class on Monday with an initial consideration of diffusion, introducing the idea that spontaneous diffusion of systems comprised of more than one molecule can *temporarily* result in non-trivial spatial patterns (e.g., a bullseye).